Steps You Can Take to Prevent Sexual Assault

 It can be intimidating to approach a situation alone.
 Enlist another person to support you.

-- Ask someone come with you to approach the person at risk.
+- Ask someone to come with you to approach the person at risk.
 When it comes to expressing concern, sometimes there is power in numbers.

 - Ask someone to intervene in your place.
 For example, you could ask someone who knows the person at risk to escort them to the bathroom.